 When it comes to easy, family-friendly meals, baked ham is always a good idea.
 Fully cooked and smoked, when you purchase a ham all you need to do is add a glaze for added flavor.
-Delicious hot, room temperature or chilled, baked ham is the ultimate crowd-pleasing weeknight dinner, Sunday supper, or holiday meal.
+Delicious hot, room temperature, or chilled, baked ham is the ultimate crowd-pleasing weeknight dinner, Sunday supper, or holiday meal to serve on Christmas or Easter.

-Aside from the main event, the best part about a baked ham is having plenty of leftovers to transform into additional meals like Slow Cooker Ham and Bean Soup, Avocado Toast with Egg, Ham, and Arugula or my easy Egg, Ham, and Cheese Breakfast Sandwiches.
+Aside from the main event, the best part about a baked ham is having plenty of leftovers to transform into additional meals like 15 Bean Soup with Ham, Slow Cooker Ham and Bean Soup, Easy Baked Egg Cups with Ham or my Egg, Ham, and Cheese Breakfast Sandwiches.

-However, before we can start thinking about leftovers, let’s talk about the delicious brown sugar mustard glaze for the ham.
+Step 1.
 To start, score the meat into diamonds using a sharp knife and stud it with whole cloves.
-Then, bake the ham in a roasting pan for 1 1/2 hours.
+Then, bake the ham in a roasting pan for 1 1/2 hours at 350 degrees.

-Meanwhile, while the ham is baking, mix together brown sugar, Dijon mustard, and lemon juice in a small bowl.
-After baking, spread the glaze evenly over the ham using a brush.
+Step 2.
+While the ham is baking, mix together brown sugar, Dijon mustard, and lemon juice in a small bowl.
+Spread the glaze evenly over the ham using a brush.
 Afterwards, cook the ham for another 30 minutes in the oven.

 Do I need to cover the ham while it cooks?